robfatland/pythonbytes/projects/README.md

-### :dragon: Project: Minecraft landscapes
+### :dragon: Minecraft landscapes

-**Minecraft landscapes: You use four simple functions to build anything you can imagine in Minecraft**
+**It takes some extra set-up but you can learn to create fantastical things in Minecraft using Python**

 <img src="https://github.com/robfatland/pythonbytes/blob/master/projects/minecraft/minecraft.png" alt="drawing" width="400"/>

-You can see this image is from the Minecraft world.
-There is a trail of dynamite because I wrote a Python program to track a player's movements and mark her locations with TNT blocks.
-The potential is very great for you to create in the Minecraft world.
 What is required is that you have the game Minecraft installed on a PC or a Mac -- which I think costs about $25 -- and then you have to go through a few additional steps.
 Here is a nine-line program that creates chaos in Minecraft.

 ```